Wendy Everett, ScD

 Mr. King brings extensive experience in journalism and communications - including writing, editing and strategic planning - to his role at NEHI.
 He comes to NEHI from the Boston Globe, where he held a series of increasingly high-level positions over 30 years, including editor of the newspaper’s opinion page, editor of the Globe’s special sections and editor of the Boston Globe Magazine In 1975, he was a member of the Globe team covering the school busing crisis in Boston, for which the paper received the Pulitzer Prize for public service.

-Mr. King is a graduate of Harvard University with a BA in English.
+Mr. King graduated from Harvard University with a bachelor of arts in English.

 Tom Hubbard leads NEHI’s projects on comparative effectiveness research, patient medication adherence, and prevention and wellness initiatives.
 Mr. Hubbard leverages his policy and technology experience to examine ways the country’s health care system can be transformed, focusing on the promotion of medical innovation and the improvement of quality and efficiency in clinical care.